HALtheWise/git-just/README.md

-`git just`: A more intuitive CLI subcommand for git
+`git just`: A better CLI interface for git
 ---
 # Vision
 git is a beautiful version control system, and an incredibly powerful collaborative tool for working in teams.
-However, the suite of command line tools that come out-of-the-box are not great. `git just` aims to make it simpler to interact with git repositories for common tasks, for new users and experts alike.
+However, the suite of command line tools that come out-of-the-box are not great from a UX standpoint. `git just` aims to make it simpler to interact with git repositories for common tasks, for new users and experts alike, and make git more fun to use.

+# Design goals
+- Still git
+	- Git is beautiful and powerful, and we don't want to lose that.
+All of the existing git tools should still work in a repository using `git just`, and the ensuing structure shouldn't be ugly.
+- Simple mental models
+	- A user should be able to accomplish everything they want with the simplest appropriate mental model.
+That means users shouldn't have to think about the internal graph structure of git unless they are trying to do something that can't be approached a simpler way.

 # Simplifications
 `git just` will endeavor to maintain the following invariants, to reduce the amount of mental load on the user.